 - Use logic over emotion.
-Be smart; don't let fancy marketing suck you in. - Consider additional costs.
+Be smart; don't let fancy marketing trick you into spending more than you can afford. - Consider additional costs.
 What else will you have to pay?
 Consider associated costs like maintenance, repairs and insurance. - Picture your future.
 Your life may be completely different in a year or two.
 Will your major purchase make sense then, or will you regret it?
 For example, it may not make sense to buy a car if you will not be able to take it with you to your next duty station. - Shop around.
 Do research and find the best option that meets your budget and needs.
 Shopping around forces you to slow down.
 Use this time to review your spending plan to ensure you can cover the purchase plus any additional costs. - Decide: Cash or credit?
 Using cash is often smarter than using credit.
 However, avoid taking cash from your emergency fund to pay for a major purchase.
 Experts recommend keeping 3-6 months of living expenses set aside for emergencies.